lolici123/ScriptsAndCommands/README.md

 ```
 Notice that the `;` needed to be excaped - `\;`.

-### Locate
+### locate
 Reads of list of files form a database and prints the paths of the files that match the
 users querey.

-Firt you need to update the database with the `updatedb` command.
+First you need to update the database with the `updatedb` command.
 This must be done as
 root.
 Next you can run `locate [OPTION]...
 PATTERN...` with `PATTERN` handling regular
 expressions.

 ### Which
-Which will find the path of a given program. for example:
+`which` will find the path of a given program. for example:

 ```bash
 UNIX:~$ which cat